vjekob/fwi/README.md

 # ... and implementing interfaces with enums

 Enums are implicit factories.
 By binding interfaces to enums, we can simplify code by skipping factories.

+# Extending enum

+Here the enum is extended, and just like that more functionality is added to the application.